Spectrum Protect Journal based Backups

 There is no need to restart the journaling service when adding a new disk, the next backup will run as a standard incremental and will build the journal database.
 Subsequent backups will read the journal database to get the files that require a backup.

 Specifies the directory where journal database files are stored and written.
 The default Windows directory is the Journal Service install directory and the journals for all journaled file systems will be placed there.
 This is not suitable for drives that can take part in cluster failover operations, as in this case you want your journal to fail over with the filespace that is being journaled.
 The easiest way to do this is to provide overrides for each clustered filespace using the JournaledFileSystemSettings stanza as shown below.

 For example, these parameters will set the journal size to unlimited and change the journal location to be on the same drive as the data being backed up.

 If you take a journaled file system offline then the default action is to delete the journal, then when the system comes back online again you need to run a fresh full incremental backup before you can start journaling again.
 This is a safety feature to protect against any external updates or errors, but you can override this by specifying

 If you don't specify this parameter then the journals are re-initialised every time the server is rebooted or a cluster fails over.
-This can be painful, so consider carefully which action you want and use the parameter as appropriate.
+If you have a really large file system this a fresh full backup can take days, so consider carefully which action you want and use the parameter as appropriate.
 Note that there is an error in the Windows sample journal file, where this parameter is called PreserverDBonExit.
 Remove that extra 'r' or the parameter will be ignored.